 Chapter 13 is a type of case in which you are actually in an active bankruptcy case for three to five years.
 You cannot purchase assets are incur debts for that entire time period.
 Your wages and your income tax refunds are garnished to repay your creditors for three to five years.
 Another bankruptcy attorney, called the Chapter 13 Trustee, is paid a 10% commission on each payment you make to your creditors.
-You must report any changes of income during the entire three to five year time period so that the Trustee can move to actually increase your monthly garnishment.
+You must report any changes of income during the entire three to five-year time period so that the Trustee can move to actually increase your monthly garnishment.
 Chapter 13 is financial prison.

 Texas is a non-garnishment state.
-That means most creditors, excluding child support, student loans, taxes and some out of state creditors, cannot garnish your wages.
+That means most creditors, excluding child support, student loans, taxes, and some out-of-state creditors, cannot garnish your wages.
 However, when you file a Chapter 13 bankruptcy case in Texas, you are asking a federal judge to garnish your wages, even though you live in a non-garnishment state, to pay your creditors.

 Erin uses Chapter 13 as a last resort.
 She will attempt to find all other viable alternatives, including alternatives available under non-bankruptcy law, to address your financial problems.
-If someone has told you that Chapter 13 is the only way to address your financial situation, please contact us for a free, virtual initial consultation to discuss your options.
+If someone has told you that Chapter 13 is the only way to address your financial situation, please contact Erin for a free, virtual initial consultation to discuss your options.

 Is Chapter 13 the only option to retain my home if I am behind on my mortgage and facing foreclosure?

 Absolutely not.
-If you file Chapter 13 to save your home, your mortgage payments will actually increase, not decrease, making it more probable that you many lose your home.
-This is because the Chapter 13 Trustee actually makes your mortgage payments for you, through a wage garnishment, and charges a 10% commission on each payment he makes for you.
-For instance, if your monthly mortgage payment is $1,000.00, if you file a Chapter 13 case you mortgage payment will be $1,000.00, plus the 10% commission resulting in a new mortgage payment of $1,100.00.
+If you file Chapter 13 to save your home, your mortgage payments will actually increase, not decrease, making it more probable that you may lose your home.
+This is because the Chapter 13 Trustee actually makes your mortgage payments for you, through wage garnishment, and charges a 10% commission on each payment he makes for you.
+For instance, if your monthly mortgage payment is $1,000.00, if you file a Chapter 13 case your mortgage payment will be $1,000.00, plus the 10% commission resulting in a new mortgage payment of $1,100.00.
 Additionally, all your past due payments, plus interest and plus another 10% commission to the Chapter 13 Trustee, are garnished from your wages.
 A typical client with a house payment of $1,100.00 can see his/her monthly payment increase to $2,500.00 or $3,000.00 in a Chapter 13 case.

-If someone has told you that Chapter 13 is the only way to retain you home, please contact Erin B. Shank for a free, virtual initial consultation to get a second opinion from an attorney with almost four decades of experience in bankruptcy law.
+If someone has told you that Chapter 13 is the only way to retain your home, please contact Erin B. Shank for a free, virtual initial consultation to get a second opinion from an attorney with almost four decades of experience in bankruptcy law.

 Chapter 13 May Not Be Your Best Option

 Chapter 13 is not the best option for most people with financial problems.
-It is a three to five year wage and income tax refund garnishment.
+It is a three to five-year wage and income tax refund garnishment.
 If you are considering a Chapter 13 bankruptcy, there are likely alternative ways to handle your financial situation.

 If you have decided to pursue a Chapter 13 bankruptcy, speak with bankruptcy attorney Erin B. Shank, and get a second opinion.
-Erin may be able to develop a plan that gets the results you want without the negatives of a Chapter 13 case, Before you commit yourself to a five year active bankruptcy case, make sure you have explored all of your alternatives!
+Erin may be able to develop a plan that gets the results you want without the negatives of a Chapter 13 case, Before you commit yourself to a five-year active bankruptcy case, make sure you have explored all of your alternatives!